EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 ## Overview

-BLS is a signing scheme that can aggregate multiple signatures into a signature.
-In Polygon Edge, BLS is used by default, and can be used to generate `CommittedSeals` and `ParentCommittedSeals` in IBFT Extra of Header.
-BLS can aggregate these data into one bytes array and reduce block header size.
+BLS is a signature scheme that can aggregate multiple signatures.
+In Polygon Edge, BLS is used by default in order to provide better security in the IBFT consensus mode.
+BLS can aggregate signatures into a single byte array and reduce the block header size.
 Each chain can choose whether to use BLS or not.
-The ECDSA key is used regardless of whether the BLS mode is enabled or not, because ProposerSeal, which is signed by Block Proposer, is signed by ECDSA in both modes.
+The ECDSA key is used regardless of whether the BLS mode is enabled or not.

 All validators must sign `CommittedSeal` in BLS mode.
 On the other hand, all validators must sign `CommittedSeal` by ECDSA in the chain that doesn't use BLS.